00049/FindMy-Spoof/README.md

-# 📍 LocationSnhika — Xcode GPS Spoofer
+# 📍 FindMy-Spoof — Xcode GPS Spoofer

 > Simulate any GPS location on iOS using Xcode's built-in location simulation feature.
 No jailbreak.
 No third-party tools.
 Just a `.gpx` file.